kboyd/Roc/README.md

 License
 -------

-Roc is released under the BSD 2-Clause License (also known as the FreeBSD License).
+Roc is free, open source software.
+It is released under the BSD 2-Clause License (also known as the FreeBSD License).
 See the file LICENSE.txt for details.

 Features and Project Maturity